Moving Traffic Enforcement

 • driving in a street where motor vehicles are prohibited

-• undertaking a U-turn where prohibited.
+• undertaking a U-turn where prohibited

-However, the County Council is planning to use new powers, recently introduced by Parliament, which enable the enforcement of moving traffic contraventions under civil law.
+However, the county council is planning to use new powers, recently introduced by Parliament, which enable the enforcement of moving traffic contraventions under civil law.
 These powers form Part 6 of the Traffic Management Act 2004, which allows highway authorities outside of London to use approved camera devices to enforce moving traffic contraventions.

-Moving Traffic Enforcement (MTE) could offer the County Council a more cost effective and reliable method for enforcing many of its Traffic Regulation Orders and other moving traffic contraventions, which in turn could reduce network congestion and improve highway safety.
+Moving Traffic Enforcement (MTE) could offer the county council a more cost effective and reliable method for enforcing many of its Traffic Regulation Orders and other moving traffic contraventions, which in turn could reduce network congestion and improve highway safety.

 Targeted enforcement of certain types of restrictions may also help bring about improved journey times for public transport and emergency service vehicles.
 In addition, approved camera devices could also be used for network management purposes such as managing the compliance of street works and the monitoring of traffic hotspots.

-However, no enforcement will take place until such time as a MTE Policy has been prepared and approved by county councillors.
+However, no enforcement will take place until such time as a MTE Policy has been prepared and subsequently approved by county councillors.
 The policy, currently under development, will set out the context for MTE, the outcomes expected and how MTE will be implemented, delivered and operated in West Sussex.

 Any future MTE proposals will be subject to full scrutiny and a comprehensive public engagement.
 At all MTE locations, warning notices for first time contraventions, rather than Penalty Charge Notices, will be issued for the first 6 months of operation, allowing drivers to get used to any new arrangements.